getify/You-Dont-Know-JS/scope-closures/ch4.md

 ### Node

 One aspect of Node that often catches JS developers off-guard is that Node treats every single .js file that it loads, including the main one you start the Node process with, as a *module* (ES module or CommonJS module).
-The practical effect is that the top-level of your Node programs **is not actually the global scope**, the way it is when loading a non-module file in the browser.
+The practical effect is that the top-level of your Node programs **is never actually the global scope**, the way it is when loading a non-module file in the browser.

 As of time of this writing, Node has recently added support for ES modules.
 But additionally, Node has from the beginning supported a module format referred to as "CommonJS", which looks like this: